 Ripe bananas are absolutely crucial.
 You can’t get delicious vegan banana muffins without using ripe bananas.
 Ripe bananas are more sugar than starch which is exactly what you want for both the taste and texture here.
 So make sure they are yellow and spotty.

-Vegan Banana Muffins Q&A
+Can I make these Vegan Banana Muffins Gluten-Free?

-What about gluten-free?
 You can try these with a gluten-free all purpose flour blend but don’t try them with a single type of flour such as almond or coconut.
 It has to be an all purpose blend.